 - Unofficial Lists

 An unofficial list is one that a student or employee can opt out of.
 Therefore, e-mail from an unofficial list must provide instructions at the end of its message explaining how to unsubscribe from the list.

 A voluntary list is one to which an individual initiates membership.
 Anyone can subscribe to a list at Temple that is of interest to them by going to http://listserv.temple.edu/archives.
 Some lists are configured to restrict membership, so not all the lists at this location are available for open subscription.

 Anyone using a University listserv list (or any other method used to disperse mass mailings) must adhere to the Student Electronic Information (E-mail) Policy and Temple University Computer Usage Policy, as well as to the rules set forth in the Employee Manual, Section 14.9, Voice Mail, Email, Email Lists and Discussion Forums.
 Messages must also be ADA, FERPA, HIPAA and GLBA compliant.
 CAN-SPAM compliance is required for voluntary lists.
 This means including footer information in all messages explaining how to remove oneself from a list.

 A request for a new list must be made by a current employee of the university.
 A student organization's employee sponsor can request a list for a student organization and must ensure that the list is managed when leadership transitions occur within the student organization.
 All listserv lists must be owned by a current Temple university employee.
 Additional co-owners can be added by the Temple university employee who owns the list.
-If a list is found that no longer has an owner with a current faculty, staff, or student @temple.edu e-mail address, the list will be removed.
+If a list is found that no longer has an owner with a faculty or staff e-mail address, the list will be removed.